-- becomes permanently disabled before the cover expiry date and - in our opinion is likely to survive for at least 12 months.
+becomes permanently disabled before the cover expiry date for income protection.

 If you do this, we pay the Permanent Disablement benefit instead of any benefits we would have paid under this policy for the sickness or injury which made the life insured permanently disabled or for any other sickness or injury the life insured suffers.